 Why is it Important to know your Customer Archetype?

-By creating this customer persona profile, marketers, product designers, and salespeople can develop their product, content, messaging, and services to be tailored directly to that customer.
-It provides valuable insight into the psyche of the customer and therefore, allows companies to narrow their target to a very specific type of individual.
-You will be better equipped to serve your customer, meet their needs, and communicate the value you provide.
+By building a customer persona profile, marketers, product designers, and salespeople can develop their product, content, messaging, and services to be tailored directly to that customer.
+It provides valuable insight into the psyche of the customer and allows companies to narrow their target to a very specific type of individual.
+You will be better equipped to serve your customers, meet their needs, and communicate the value you provide.

 How do you make a Customer Archetype?

 Ask the right questions and find tangible data to support your answers.
-Data should not be pure guesses, but information from web analytics, and primary/secondary research.
+Data should not be pure guesses, but information from and primary & secondary research.
 Below are 3 sections that will help you get into the mindset of your customer archetype.

 Ask questions involving a customer’s background, demographics, and finances.
 Find out what a “day in the life” would look like.
 These should be as specific as possible.
 In fact, one of the best ways to start is with someone you already know who is your best client.
 Picking a real human being, who you know and enjoy working with, makes answering the questions, understanding their motivations, and connecting with them so much easier.

 What are their hopes and dreams?
 What are their ultimate goals?
-Alternatively, what do they worry and fear?
+Alternatively, what do they worry about and fear?
 What challenges do they face every day?
-These are questions that will help you market yourself as a the solution to their problems.
+These are questions that will help you market yourself as the solution to their problems.